otavanopisto/ComfyUI-aihub-workflow-exposer/README.md

  - description: The description to give to the user
  - category: an arbitrary category to place the workflow at
  - context: the context for the workflow
- - project_type [coming soon]: allows to create aihub projects, this represents the type of the project, if a project type is specified the workflow only works with that project type; the advantage of a project is that it can store unique project files that subsequent workflows can later request, this is specially useful, for example, in step by step video generation; in LTXV for example, latent files need to be stored in order to be worked upon further, since working with images is not reasonable; within a project a latent file can be stored once specified.
+ - project_type: allows to create aihub projects, this represents the type of the project, if a project type is specified the workflow only works with that project type; the advantage of a project is that it can store unique project files that subsequent workflows can later request, this is specially useful, for example, in step by step video generation; in LTXV for example, latent files need to be stored in order to be worked upon further, since working with images is not reasonable; within a project a latent file can be stored once specified.
- - project_type_init [coming soon]: a boolean that allows to specify that the workflow should "start" a new project of the given type, once that is done the project specific workflows are enabled.
+ - project_type_init: a boolean that allows to specify that the workflow should "start" a new project of the given type, once that is done the project specific workflows are enabled.

+Two buttons are also in there.

+ - Validate Workflow: Validates the workflow to find if there are issues that would make it inoperable with the AIHub protocol.
+ - Export to AIHub workflows: Validates and exports the workflow to the workflows folder so that clients can utilize it, optionally also requests for a png image that would represent the workflow.

 ### AIHub Expose Integer